 In addition to providing incubator space in our laboratories and offices when available, equipment and services offered by the SQI core facilities are open to startup companies.

-Companies hosted by SQI include Amphix Bio, Dimension Inx, Epicore Biosystems and NeuroLux.
+Companies hosted by SQI include Amphix Bio, Dimension Inx, Epicore Biosystems, NeuroLux and Zylem Biosciences.

 Amphix Bio develops synthetic nanofibers that are designed with biological signals to direct cell behavior for tissue regeneration.
 These nanofiber formulations are liquids or soft gels, making them ideal for minimally invasive therapies to promote regeneration in cartilage, muscle, bone, heart, brain and spinal cord tissues.

 Dimension InxWith its unique and proprietary 3D-Painting technologies, Dimension Inx provides an extensive range of innovative material products compatible with advanced manufacturing processes, including 3D-printing, as well as final manufactured product and service solutions for a wide variety of medical and non-medical industries.